gbif/data-blog/content/post/2021-02-08-grscicoll.md

 * In addition to that, over 1,500 collections were created or updated by [iDigBio](https://www.idigbio.org/portal/collections).
 * Whenever possible, institutions and collections are linked to GBIF occurrences.
 See for example, [the National Fish Collection of South African Institute for Aquatic Biodiversity](https://www.gbif.org/grscicoll/collection/a7d9ed64-4668-41b3-a862-27d87c50bfed/metrics).

-But GrSciColl was quite different when we inherited.
+But GrSciColl was quite different when we inherited it.
 Some of these features are the result of our work for the past two years.
 I will detail some of the GrSciColl history below.
 But first, I thought it would be nice to have a little visual so I summoned my doodling skills and made this:

 ![GrSciColl doodles](https://github.com/gbif/data-blog/blob/master/content/post/2021-02-08-grscicoll/GrSciColl.PNG)